chmp/misc-exp/20170813-KeywordDetection/Readme.md

-# kwdetect - simple keyword detection using tensorflow
+# kwdetect - simple keyword detection

 See [the notebook](kwdetect.ipynb) for an overview.